 A piece of plastic the size of your pinky shouldn’t end up in your heart—but that’s exactly what’s happening with the Bard PowerPort catheter.
 Patients trusted it to deliver medication.
 Instead, it cracked, fractured, and in some cases, pierced veins and sparked life-threatening infections.
+The defective Bard PowerPort device, manufactured by Bard Access Systems and Bard Access Systems Inc.—now part of Becton, Dickinson and Company—has been at the center of these failures and subsequent legal actions.

-If you're looking for numbers, here’s what to know upfront: projected settlement payouts are already climbing into six-figure territory, with some cases poised to break the million-dollar mark.
+If you’re looking for numbers, here’s what to know upfront: projected settlement payouts are already climbing into six-figure territory, with some cases poised to break the million-dollar mark.
 But it all depends on how badly you were hurt and how well your case is built.
+The Bard PowerPort recall and other Bard catheter recalls have occurred due to high rates of device failure, further highlighting the risks associated with these products.

 Contact Our Team Today